christofranz/seattle-airbnb-analysis/README.md

 * `RevenueOfHosts.ipynb` - a notebook of the analysis of the monthly revenue of the hosts

-* `RevenueOfHosts.ipynb` - a notebook of the analysis of the key drivers of listing prices and the approaches to predict the price
+* `PriceModeling.ipynb` - a notebook of the analysis of the key drivers of listing prices and the approaches to predict the price

 * `calendar.csv` - this csv-file was not used for this particular analysis, but it was available from the original kaggle link